 - For details and instructions on using the service see About Sendit

-- A file sharing service similar to Dropbox, OneDrive but hosted at UW in AHS
+- A file sharing service similar to Dropbox, OneDrive but hosted at UW in the Faculty of Health

-- Only to be used for collaborative document sharing with external, non-UW contacts where data content is sensitive
+- Only to be used for collaborative document sharing where external, non-UW contacts require access to the data and where the nature of the data or data sharing agreements do not allow cloud-based storage.

 - Limited licenses available.
-Contact AHS Computing for more details
+Contact Health Computing for more details

-- AHS Computing can assist in recovering data from computers or drives that have failed.
+- Health Computing can assist in recovering data from computers or drives that have failed.
 For failed drives, the recovery times can be lengthy and sometimes only partially successful.